vfarcic/devops24/manuscript/04-helm.md

 W> ## A note to minikube users
 W>
 W> Unlike some other Kubernetes flavors (e.g., AWS with kops), minikube does not have a hostname automatically assigned to us through an external load balancer.
-We'll have to retrieve the IP of our minikube cluster and the port published when we change the `jenkins` service to `NodePort`.
+We'll have to retrieve the IP of our minikube cluster and the port published when we changed the `jenkins` service to `NodePort`.
 Please execute the command that follows.
 W>
 W> `ADDR=$(minikube ip):$(kubectl -n jenkins get svc jenkins -o jsonpath="{.spec.ports[0].nodePort}")`